Code-Institute-Submissions/cake-and-away/README.md

 - Landing Page:<a href="assets/docs/wireframe/landingpage.pdf" target="_blank" >  Home</a>
 - Gallery:<a href="assets/docs/wireframe/gallerypage.pdf" target="_blank" >  Gallery</a>
 - Quote:<a href="assets/docs/wireframe/quotepage.pdf" target="_blank" >  Quote</a>

+Once I did realise that the quote page required more information, I went back to the drawing board and created another wireframe that included the new page title.
+ - Our Process: <a href="assets/docs/wireframe/ourprocess.pdf" target="_blank" >  Our Process</a>
 ### Surface
 As most of the cakes that was made had similar colours, such as light pink, white and purple with some being bright colours, I decided to make the site match this.
 Design